Bedminster Green regeneration

 - restoration of the River Malago, which will improve wildlife, flood defence and public spaces in the area for all to enjoy

-- opportunities for apprenticeships, employment and training, in partnership with On Site Bristol, during the construction process
+- opportunities for apprenticeships, employment and training targeted at school leavers and young people not in employment, education or training, in partnership with On Site Bristol, during the construction process

 Who is managing the developments